Maheshgithub111/clones/README.md

 # clones
-made responsibe and clickable video which links to the orginal video!
+made responsibe and clickable thumbnail which links to the orginal video!